Variational methods for the kinetic Fokker-Planck equation: Introduction

 The results stated above are for the time-independent Kramers equation~\eqref{e.thepde}.
 In Section~\ref{s.kin}, we develop an analogous theory for the time-dependent kinetic Fokker-Planck equation~\eqref{e.thepde.witht} with an associated function space~$H^1_\kin$ (defined in~\eqref{e.H1kin.def}--\eqref{e.H1kin.norm.def}) in place of~$H^1_\hyp$.
 In particular, we obtain analogues of the results above for~\eqref{e.thepde.witht} which are stated in Section~\ref{s.kin}.

 The long-time behavior of solutions of~\eqref{e.thepde.witht} has been studied by many authors in the last two decades: see the works of Desvillettes and Villani~\cite{DV}, H\'erau and Nier~\cite{HerauN}, Helffer and Nier~\cite{HN}, Eckmann and Hairer~\cite{EH2}, Desvillettes and Villani~\cite{DV2} and Villani~\cite{V} as well as the references in~\cite{V}.
-Most of these papers consider the case in which~$\b(x) = -\nabla V(x)$ for a potential~$V$ which has sufficient growth at infinity.
-In this case there is an explicit invariant measure, namely $\exp(-V(x)) dx\,d\gamma(v)$, and solutions of~\eqref{e.thepde.witht} can be expected to converge exponentially fast to the constant which is the integral of the initial data with respect to the invariant measure.
+Most of these papers consider the case in which~$\b(x) = -\nabla W(x)$ for a potential~$W$ which has sufficient growth at infinity, in which case $dm$ is an explicit invariant measure, and solutions of~\eqref{e.thepde.witht} can be expected to converge exponentially fast to the constant which is the integral of the initial data with respect to the invariant measure.
 This setting is in a certain sense easier than the Dirichlet problem, since one does not have to worry about the boundary.
-While our methods could also handle this setting, we formulate a result for the expontential convergence of a solution of the Cauchy-Dirichlet problem with constant-in-time right-hand side (the well-posedness of which is given below in Proposition~\ref{p.wellpose.cylinders}) to the solution of the time-independent problem.
+While our methods could also handle this setting, we formulate a result for the exponential convergence of a solution of the Cauchy-Dirichlet problem with constant-in-time right-hand side to the solution of the time-independent problem.